Setono/SyliusTermsPlugin/README.md

 Here is a list of terms.
 Notice the `terms_and_conditions` which is associated with multiple channels.

 ![Screenshot showing admin terms index page](docs/images/admin-terms-index.png)

+Notice that you select the form where the terms are shown.
+As default only the `Checkout > Complete` form is available, but you can add more in the `setono_sylius_terms.forms` configuration option.

 ![Screenshot showing admin terms update page](docs/images/admin-terms-update.png)